This article covers all you need to know about text message autoresponder.

 The following steps can help you retain subscribers and keep them hooked:

-- Firstly, understand why they opted-in.
-If they wanted to receive offers, send those messages to them.
+- Firstly, understand why they opted in.
+If they want to receive offers, send those messages to them.
 Don’t deviate from the content without asking them first (as we talk about in the next step).

 - Next, ask for feedback.
 Use this to get insights into what else they would be interested in.
 This makes the transition to sending a more comprehensive range of content easy.

 - Lastly, offer exclusive content to subscribers that aren’t available elsewhere.
 Give them a strong reason to stay on the list with it.

 A perfect example of this is the SMS marketing tactic used by the Obama campaign.
 First, they got people to opt in with the VP announcement buzz.

 They then kept the subscribers hooked with exclusive Q&A sessions from Obama himself.